Beldrin/finn_tripduration/README.md

 # finn_tripduration
 Mission:

-To find out walk/drive trip duration between apartments from finn.no and your custom address.
+To find out walk/drive trip duration between apartments you want to rent on finn.no and your custom address.
 Allows to focus on advertisements in appropriate range from your office or your childern's school.

 Usage: